byronalfonso/custom-endpoint-resource-viewer/README.md

 ## Under the hood:

-The plugin is started by executing the run function from the main plugin class CERV.php
+The plugin is started by executing the run function of the main plugin class CERV.php

 ```php
 Includes\CERV::run();
 ```

 This in turn initializes all the registered "plugin services" of the app.
-These include the following classes `Includes\Services\CustomEndpointService` and `Includes\Services\AssetsService`.
+These include the following classes:

+- `Includes\Services\CustomEndpointService`
+- `Includes\Services\AssetsService`
+- `Includes\Admin\LinksService`
+- `Includes\Admin\MenuPageService`
+- `Includes\Admin\SettingsService`

 ### CustomEndpointService